Who comes to a Watershed residency?

 What is an Artists-Invite-Artists (AIA) group?

-One artist may initiate an AIA group by proposing a session theme and inviting 4 to 8 other artists to one of Watershed’s summer sessions.
+One artist may initiate an Artists-Invite-Artists (AIA) group by proposing a session theme and inviting 4 to 8 other artists to one of Watershed’s summer sessions.
 Up to seven additional spaces in the session will be filled by artists who apply to attend through Watershed’s regular application process.
-Click here to learn more about AIA groups.
+Click here to learn more about AIA proposals.

 Can I participate in the residency if I am not an AIA group member?

 Yes.
 While the AIA organizer and AIA artists propose the session theme and anchor the session, all participating artists form one community while sharing studio space, ideas, meals, and housing.

 Watershed offers merit scholarships for the Summer Residency and work-exchange scholarships for the Fall Residency.

 Several colleges and universities collaborate with Watershed to offer their students funded assistantships for the summer residency.
 The school pays the assistantship residency fee and the student participates in the residency free of charge in exchange for 15 hours of work per week.
 Please contact Watershed if you are a faculty member interested in setting up a funded assistantship.

 Any artist is welcome to apply for a scholarship award (and may receive a total of two full scholarships).
 Those who have received full scholarship awards in the past must wait three years before applying for funding again.

 Full awards cover the residency fee and the housing fee, along with a $100 credit toward material expenses incurred through Watershed.
 Partial awards can cover up to two-thirds of the residency and housing fees.